dppower/GettingandCleaningData/Codebook.md

 1 "Group" This indicates if the subject is assigned to the training or test groups.
 2 "Subject" This is the subject id, numbered from 1 to 30.
 3 "Activity" This is a factor variable that describes the activity a subject was doing
-  when the measurement was taken.
+  when the measurement was taken: Walking, Walking Up, Walking Down, Sitting, Standing and Laying.

 #### Mean of measurements: